k06a/DeluxeInjection/README.md

     if (propertyClass == [Feedback class]) {
     	return feedback;
     }
-    return [DIDoNotInject it];
+    return [DIDoNotInject it]; // Special value to skip injection for propertyName of targetClass }];
-}];
 ```

-And you is allowed to make a decision a return to value based on all this stuff:
+And you is allowed to make a decision to return value based on all this stuff:

 * Target class for injection – `Class targetClass`
 * Property name in string representation – `NSString *propertyName`